mpekchri/SymfonyRabbitMQ/README.md

 # Documentation
-The las version of documentation can be found [here](https://symfonyrabbitmqdoc.herokuapp.com/).
+The last version of documentation can be found [here](https://symfonyrabbitmqdoc.herokuapp.com/).
 Docs are build using MkDocs.
 In order to modify and/or build the documentation go to docs/ folder and use the commands provided by the makefile.
 You may run:

 * `make serve-docs` to start a local development server